megazina/eks-splunk-otel/README.md

 1. Create new or clone a yaml file with the sample values `eks-values.yaml`.
 2. Update the below parameters.

-_Note: We recommend starting from Metrics/Traces first, so in the default file the configuration lines for Splunk Enterprise/Cloud are commented.
-You will need to uncomment those if you would like to configure Logs to be sent to Splunk Enterprise/Cloud._

 The following parameter is required for any of the destinations:

 - `clusterName`: identifies your Kubernetes cluster.
-This value will be associated with every trace, metric and log as "k8s.cluster.name" attribute.
+This value will be associated with every metric and trace as "k8s.cluster.name" attribute.

 To Metrics/Traces to _Splunk Observability Cloud_ the following parameters are required:

 - `splunkObservability.realm`: Splunk realm to send telemetry data to (e.g. us1, eu0, au0, etc.).
 - `splunkObservability.accessToken`: Your Splunk Observability org access token with INGEST scope.

-For _Splunk Enterprise/Cloud_ the following parameters are required:

-- `splunkPlatform.endpoint`: URL to a Splunk instance (e.g. "http://localhost:8088/services/collector")
-- `splunkPlatform.token`: Splunk HTTP Event Collector token

 #### Deploy helm chart